 It also assists the city in complying with the Americans with Disabilities Act (ADA) and coordinates the MCDI Employment, Education and Training Grant program.

-Commission meetings are held bimonthly at 4:15 p.m. on the fourth Wednesday in the Fire Administration Building Great Room, 150 S. 12th Street, Phoenix, AZ 85034.
+The Mayor's Commission on Disability Issues meets bimonthly at 4:15 p.m. on the fourth Wednesday in the Fire Administration Building Great Room, 150 S. 12th Street, Phoenix, AZ 85034.
 The commission is staffed by the Equal Opportunity Department.
-For meeting times, visit phoenix.gov/PUBMEETC.
+Visit the public meeting notices for meeting times.
 All meetings are open to the public.

 The commission is made up of 17 volunteer citizens appointed by the mayor and City Council that have expertise and/or a strong interest in disability concerns and making Phoenix a barrier-free city for all its residents.